-What you need to know about the CARES Act.
+What you need to know about the third round of stimulus payments.

-On March 27, 2020, the Coronavirus Aid, Relief and Economic Security (CARES) Act was signed into law.
-As authorized by the CARES Act, the United States government is sending stimulus payments to individuals to help lessen the impact of the COVID-19 crisis.
+On March 11, 2021, the American Rescue Act of 2021 was signed into law.
+As authorized by the act, the United States government is sending economic impact payments (EIP) to individuals to help lessen the impact of the COVID-19 crisis.

-Since many payments were delivered via direct deposit on April 15, 2020, you may already see your payment posted to your account.
+Since many stimulus payments were delivered via direct deposit, you may already see your EIP posted to your account.
 You can use online or mobile banking to check your account deposits.
+(The payment may also indicate that it is pending; be sure to pay attention as to whether the funds are pending or actually in your account and ready to use.)
 You may also find out if a payment has been posted by calling ART at (319) 393-2266 or contacting our member services team during regular business hours.